Serving Buncombe County for over 25 years.

 The Literacy Council of Buncombe County was created in 1987 as a merger of two leading adult literacy organizations – Altrusa of Asheville and the Asheville-Buncombe Literacy Council.
-Since our beginnings over twenty years ago, we have continued to grow our programs and expand our outreach.
-We have developed the reputation of a knowledgeable resource and well-run, professional organization that delivers a valuable service to our community.
+Since our beginning over twenty years ago, we have continued to grow programming and expand our reach.

 Some notable dates are:

-1991 – English for Speakers of Other Languages (ESOL) program launched.
+1991 – Launched the English for Speakers of Other Languages (ESOL) program.

-2002 – Achieved accreditation from ProLiteracy America.
-Successfully reapplied and met accreditation standards every four years thereafter.
+2002 – Firstchieved accreditation from ProLiteracy America.
+Successfully reapplied and met accreditation standards every four years thereafter until the accredidation program was discontinued in 2014.

 2006 – Opened the Nancy S. Crosby Computer Center.

-2008 – First Annual Authors for Literacy fundraiser.
+2008 – Held the first Annual Authors for Literacy fundraiser, featuring Elizabeth Kostova.

-2009 – ESOL tutor training certified by ProLiteracy America.
+2009 – ESOL tutor trainer certified by ProLiteracy America.

 2009 – Upgraded the computer center with all new equipment and software donated by Charlotte Street Computers.